faceyspacey/babel-plugin-universal-import/README.md

 ```
 > NOTE: if you aren't using `react-universal-component` and you just want to serve CSS chunks from [extract-css-chunks-webpack-plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin), its not a problem! extract-css-chunks is completely standalone and fully HMR

-It names all your chunks using *magic comments* 🔮 behind the scenes and is derived from the imported file.
+It names all your chunks using *magic comments* (see webpack documentation on [magic comments](https://webpack.js.org/api/module-methods/#import-)) 🔮 behind the scenes and is derived from the imported file.
 This works with both static and dynamic import paths, as you can see above.

 Otherwise, what it's doing is providing all the different types of requires/paths/imports/etc needed by tools like [react-universal-component](https://github.com/faceyspacey/react-universal-component) to universally render your component.